Encouraging Bonding Between Your Baby & Partner

 Share Diaper Duty

 Or even the night shift.
 Diaper changes or nighttime feedings with your expressed breast milk are great opportunities for your partner and your baby to have some exclusive one-on-one time.
 If you can, get into a daily routine – set aside some time after your partner comes home from work, or right before bed, or in the morning – whenever is best to have some quality bonding time.
 Bath time is also a great time to play, sing silly songs, and grow closer as part of your nighttime routine.
 Your baby will come to expect and look forward to that time with their other caregiver and you can enjoy a little time to yourself, too.

 Encourage playtime from day one.
 Babies love eye contact and looking at faces.
 Your little one will love it if your partner makes silly faces and plays little games like peek-a-boo.
 Plus, once baby starts to smile and laugh, your partner won’t be able to get enough.

 Pump Breast Milk

 Taking care of your baby is so much more than just feeding, but your partner can even help with that if you use a breast pump to express milk.
-Pumping enough for your partner to give a bottle means your baby can have an awesome snuggle session and share special feeding time.
-Or, as you finish nursing your little one, let your partner burp and bounce them or hold them as they drift off to sleep.
+As you finish nursing your little one, you can also let your partner burp and bounce them or hold them as they drift off to sleep.

 Above all, the most important thing that anyone can give is simply time.
 Allow your partner time to learn and grow into their new role as a parent.
 For nine months, you gave your body and blood – and your baby will naturally learn to be comforted by your voice, your smell, and your touch – but now you and your partner can both give your whole selves and work as a team to love and nurture your new baby.